 Do Not Resuscitate (DNR) Orders

 A do not resuscitate order states the conditions and circumstances in which someone does not want cardiopulmonary resuscitation (CPR).
 This essentially describes at what point a person would prefer to have life-saving measures taken in the event of a cardiac episode or stopped breathing.

 These documents are critical for stating specific wishes for medical treatment when one’s condition becomes terminal or if circumstances prevent someone from communicating their desires.
 A living will could specify which types of treatments should be used, which should be avoided, and who should make decisions.

 Durable Power of Attorney

 A durable power of attorney grants power to determine medical treatment and make financial decisions in the event that the grantor is unable to do so for themselves.
-Making the decision to grant power of attorney is very serious, but a seasoned trust and estates lawyer could explain the implications and provide guidance.
+Making the decision to grant power of attorney is very serious, but a seasoned elder law attorney could explain the implications and provide guidance.

 Medicaid Benefits in Manalapan